Fuerteventura: Wildlife

 The island is home to one of the two surviving populations of the threatened Canarian Egyptian vulture.
 It is also inhabited by many wild dogs and cats.
-On the barren, rocky land there are Barbary ground squirrels and geckos.
+On the barren, rocky land there are barbary ground squirrels and geckos.
 Fuerteventura also hosts several migratory and nesting birds.
-The island has significant populations of the collared dove, common swifts and several finch species especially in the vicinity of holiday developments.
+The island has significant populations of the collared dove, common swifts and several finch species, especially in the vicinity of holiday developments.

 Despite its arid climate, the island is also home to a surprisingly large insect fauna.
 Butterflies which commonly occur on the island include the clouded yellow (Colias hyale) and the bath white (Pontia daplidice) which feeds on xerophytic cruciferae.
 The island is also home to the monarch butterfly (Danaus plexippus) and its close African relative Danaus chrysippus.
-Around holiday developments such as Caleta de Fuste, water is relatively abundant, and dragonfly species including the blue emperor (Anax imperator) and the scarlet darter (Crocothemis erythraea) can be found.
-The island's sand dunes and shoreline are home to a number of bee and wasp species including the large eumenid caterpillar hunting wasp, Delta dimidiatipenne and the blue banded bee (Amegilla canifrons).
+Around holiday developments, such as Caleta de Fuste, water is relatively abundant, and dragonfly species including the blue emperor (Anax imperator) and the scarlet darter (Crocothemis erythraea) can be found.
+The island's sand dunes and shoreline are home to a number of bee and wasp species, including the large eumenid caterpillar hunting wasp (Delta dimidiatipenne) and the blue banded bee (Amegilla canifrons).

 Hawkmoths also occur on the island.
-One of the more notable species is Hyles tithymali which feeds on endemic spurges such as Euphorbia regis-jubae.
-Acherontia atropos, the deaths-head hawkmoth also occurs on the island presumably feeding on members of the Solanaceae, for example, Datura innoxia and Nicotiana glauca which are common weeds in the vicinity of human habitation.
+One of the more notable species is Hyles tithymali which feeds on endemic spurges such as Euphorbia regis-jubae and Acherontia atropos.
+The deaths-head hawkmoth also occurs on the island, presumably feeding on members of the Solanaceae, like Datura innoxia and Nicotiana glauca, which are common weeds in the vicinity of human habitation.